 Where a child would benefit from co-ordinated early help, an inter-agency assessment should be arranged.
-Chapter one of Working Together To Safeguard Children provides detailed guidance on the early help process.
+Chapter three of Working Together To Safeguard Children (2023) provides detailed guidance on the early help process.

-14. Children Who May Be Particularly Vulnerable
+15. Children Who May Be Particularly Vulnerable

-Some children may be at increased risk of neglect or abuse.
+Some children may be at increased risk of neglect, abuse or exploitation.
 Many factors can contribute to an increase in risk, including prejudice and discrimination; social isolation or exclusion; communication issues; and the fact that some adults are reluctant to accept abuse happens or have a high level of tolerance of neglect.